upleveled/express-guest-list-api-memory-data-store/README.md

 3. Click on "Fork" in the top right corner of the page to create your own personal copy of the project

-4. Beside "Fork", click "Share", open the "Visibility" dropdown and select "Public" and click "Move Devbox" to allow access to your devbox from anyone
+4. Beside "Fork", click "Share", select "Public" from the "Visibility" dropdown and click "Move Devbox" to allow access to your devbox from anyone

 ## Related